 Comprehensive care: Your primary care provider will work with other OHSU providers to make sure you get the care you need.

-Dedicated times for transgender care: OHSU’s Family Medicine at Richmond clinic in Southeast Portland offers clinics devoted to caring for gender-diverse patients.
+Dedicated times for transgender care: OHSU’s Primary Care at Richmond clinic in Southeast Portland offers clinics devoted to caring for gender-diverse patients.
 Our providers offer extensive experience treating transgender and nonbinary patients.
 Call the clinic at 503-418-3900 to request an appointment with the trans clinic or with a THP-affiliated provider.
 If you have further questions, please contact the THP office.

 Provider guidance: If you would like to get hormone therapy or affirming primary care from your own provider, we can help the clinic learn how to provide it.
 Contact the THP or direct your provider to our For Health Care Professionals page.